ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+9 Mistakes Every Beginner Frontend Developer Makes - <a href="https://javascript.plainenglish.io/9-mistakes-every-beginner-frontend-developer-makes-9ce449500f11?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Gatik Rajput`**

+<blockquote>You’re not a bad developer.
+You’re just making the same rookie mistakes we all did.
+But it’s time to level up.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+Why Most Developers Misunderstand JavaScript — Until They See This - <a href="https://javascript.plainenglish.io/why-most-developers-misunderstand-javascript-until-they-see-this-ceadd069823e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Anugya Singhal `**

+<blockquote>A plain-English guide to fixing the five biggest misconceptions that hold beginners back
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3.
+Best Java Course in Borivali, Mumbai — Learn Core Java from Industry Experts - <a href="https://medium.com/@shweta.trrev/best-java-course-in-borivali-mumbai-learn-core-java-from-industry-experts-cc5433f96914?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shweta Chaturvedi`**

+<blockquote>Java remains one of the most in-demand programming languages across the world — powering everything from Android applications to…
+Continue reading on Medium »</blockquote>

+<h3>4.
+Master Java Programming in Borivali — Learn from Experts at Just Academy - <a href="https://medium.com/@shweta.trrev/master-java-programming-in-borivali-learn-from-experts-at-just-academy-202597f086f0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shweta Chaturvedi`**

+<blockquote>Are you looking to build a strong foundation in Java programming and kickstart your career in software development?
+If you’re based in…
+Continue reading on Medium »</blockquote>

+<h3>5.
+Best Java Frameworks 2025: The Tools Powering the Next Generation of Web and Backend Development! - <a href="https://enstacked.medium.com/best-java-frameworks-2025-the-tools-powering-the-next-generation-of-web-and-backend-development-96869ce4bf23?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Enstacked`**

+<blockquote>Explore top Java frameworks of 2025 shaping next-gen web and backend development with speed, scalability, and enterprise-ready performance.
+Continue reading on Medium »</blockquote>

+<h3>6.
+The Odd JavaScript Quirk : Why ‘Hello’ + 1 + 2 Isn’t the Same as 1 + 2 + ‘Hello’ - <a href="https://medium.com/@christophorusdryantoro/the-odd-javascript-quirk-why-hello-1-2-isn-t-the-same-as-1-2-hello-ac37265c25d3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Chris Technology`**

+<blockquote>I recently came across something funny while experimenting with JavaScript — a simple line of code that looked harmless, but turned out to…
+Continue reading on Medium »</blockquote>

+<h3>7.
 From Scripts to Systems: How I Built My Own JavaScript Workflow Engine - <a href="https://medium.com/@liamcarter5452/from-scripts-to-systems-how-i-built-my-own-javascript-workflow-engine-7a65bafa42aa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Liam Carter`**

 <blockquote>Turning endless frontend experiments into a reusable engine that runs everything smoother and smarter.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>8.
 9 JS Tree-Shaking Reality Checks (And Why It’s a Big Deal for Your App) - <a href="https://blog.stackademic.com/9-js-tree-shaking-reality-checks-and-why-its-a-big-deal-for-your-app-2155e5c25102?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Tabish anwar`**

 <blockquote>Tired of massive JavaScript bundles slowing your site to a crawl?
 Tree-shaking is the secret weapon you need to understand.
 Continue reading on Stackademic »</blockquote>

-<h3>3.
+<h3>9.
 The JavaScript Cash Machine: How I Built Small Front-End Tools That Earn Every Month - <a href="https://javascript.plainenglish.io/the-javascript-cash-machine-how-i-built-small-front-end-tools-that-earn-every-month-fd26f954986b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Safora Nafees`**

 <blockquote>From browser snippets to subscription-based widgets   how I turned tiny JavaScript utilities into steady online income streams.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>10.
 Why JavaScript Libraries Make Development Faster and Smarter - <a href="https://javascript.plainenglish.io/why-javascript-libraries-make-development-faster-and-smarter-edf62cf0557f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ClosedAI`**

 <blockquote>Every developer who’s spent hours debugging or rewriting repetitive code knows the value of speed and efficiency.
 That’s exactly where…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
-The First, and Most Important, Step to Mastering Anything Hard - <a href="https://medium.com/@nanakwabenaaboraah/the-first-and-most-important-step-to-mastering-anything-hard-8df7c3a10e69?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nana Aboraah`**

-<blockquote>How do you get good at mathematics?
-How do you master physics or become amazing at computer science, engineering, or even learn a new…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Build Your Future with Java Programming at InternsElite - <a href="https://medium.com/@pradeep.digi/build-your-future-with-java-programming-at-internselite-9d1d87e9e186?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pradeep Kashyap`**

-<blockquote>In today’s digital world, programming is one of the most in-demand skills — and Java continues to be a top choice for developers and…
-Continue reading on Medium »</blockquote>

-<h3>7.
-PHP for JavaScript Developers: What You’ll Love (and Hate) - <a href="https://medium.com/@annxsa/php-for-javascript-developers-what-youll-love-and-hate-d12cc6e46ead?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ann R.`**

-<blockquote>Exploring the Strengths and Shortcomings of PHP with a JavaScript Mindset
-Continue reading on Medium »</blockquote>

-<h3>8.
-The JavaScript Goldmine: How I Built Real Income from Tiny Tools and Browser Automations - <a href="https://medium.com/@saforanafees02/the-javascript-goldmine-how-i-built-real-income-from-tiny-tools-and-browser-automations-eb4568aa3e08?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**

-<blockquote>From front-end scripts to automated revenue machines — how I turned simple JavaScript utilities into a consistent online income stream.
-Continue reading on Medium »</blockquote>

-<h3>9.
-5 Must-Try Trending UI Component Libraries to Enhance Your Web Design in 2025 - <a href="https://pixicstudio.medium.com/5-must-try-trending-ui-component-libraries-to-enhance-your-web-design-in-2025-7ed90a5137e5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Usman Writes`**

-<blockquote>In this list, I’m going to be sharing the top five amazing UI libraries which you will love.
-So, what am I talking about?
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>